 Smurfing is very real.
 It’s not just an issue of facing players who can land triple flip-resets, either.
 Sometimes you’re paired with a smurf who’s deliberately tanking his rank – so he can boost his trash-talking 10-year-old baby brother.
 Honestly, that’s 100 times worse than getting clipped on by the opposing team.

 We still haven’t touched on the worst problem of all.

-It’s hard not to throw a game when you’ve got an abrasive teammate mashing abusive quick chat spam and typing out things like “tm8 trash” at every turn.
+It’s hard not to throw games when you’ve got an abrasive teammate mashing abusive quick chat spam and typing out things like “tm8 trash” at every turn.
 Sometimes he’ll open fire after 5-10 seconds before he’s even had a chance to see you play.
 It’s especially frustrating when he’s clueless about his contributions to surrendered goals or his general lack of ability to create smart offensive counter-attacks.
 Honestly, that’s Platinum in a nutshell.

 Next time you’re facing off against a smurf or a sandbagging freestyler, don’t make yourself a victim.
 You can whine all you want, but the fact of the matter is that you’re facing off against another human being who’s no more competent than you.

 Instead, you need to focus your attention on achieving that skill level yourself.
 You can do it.
 It won’t happen overnight, but you already know that training packs and free play will take you a long way.
 You aren’t a victim.
 You’ll need to be Johnny McBallControl to rank up eventually, won’t you?
 Why waste so much energy complaining about when that day comes?
 You have the power to improve boiling deep within your veins.